MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-managed-disk-considerations.md

 # The Azure Stack location where the managed disk will be located.
 # The location should be the same as the location of the storage account in which VHD file is stored.
-# Configure the new managed VM point to the old unmanaged VM's configuration (network config, vm name, location).
+# Configure the new managed VM point to the old unmanaged VM configuration (network config, VM name, location).
 $Location = "local"
 $VirtualMachineName = "unmngdvm"
 $VirtualMachineSize = "Standard_D1"